1D Cellular Automata

 Interactive initial row

-The script amlab/cellular_automata/cellular.py lets you click on the first row to toggle cells and recompute the automaton.
+The script amlab/cellular_automata/cellular.py lets you click on the first row, toggle cells, and recompute the automaton immediately.
+That is a good way to build intuition for how sensitive a rule is to its initial condition.